-For the Rev. Tommy Odum, the most rewarding aspect of serving as lead pastor at Centerville UMC in Centerville is the opportunity to work with the people.
+For Rev. Tommy Odum, the most rewarding aspect of serving as lead pastor at Centerville UMC* in Centerville is the opportunity to work with the people.

 “They are extremely loving and caring and also have an incredible heart for outreach.
 We have a Food Pantry that has quadrupled in a year, and our Clothes Closet ministers to people in need every Tuesday,” Odum said.
 “They are wonderful givers of their time, energy, effort, and finances.
 They understand the mission of the church and meet our community where they are.”

 Odum holds a bachelor of science degree in organizational leadership, which has proven invaluable in leading Centerville UMC.
-Since his appointment in June 2020, he has worked closely with the church's administrative team to improve its financial health.
-Odum shares several strategies, including a loan refinance with the Georgia United Methodist Foundation (GUMF), that has put Centerville UMC in tip-top financial shape.
+Since his appointment in June 2020, he has worked closely with the church’s administrative team to improve its financial health.
+Odum shares several strategies, including a loan refinance with the Georgia United Methodist Foundation (the Foundation), that has put Centerville UMC in tip-top financial shape.

 Move Beyond the 80/20 Rule